 The RATIO Design Prize was established through the generosity of Architecture alumnus William (Bill) Browne, Jr., FAIA (BS ’77).
 Browne is the chief executive officer and founding principal architect for RATIO Architects LLC headquartered in Indianapolis, IN.

-The School of Architecture is celebrating the 150thanniversary of our first alumnus and the nation’s first architecture graduate, Nathan Ricker.
+The School of Architecture is celebrated the 150th anniversary of our first alumnus and the nation’s first architecture graduate, Nathan Ricker.

 The Illinois School of Architecture is pleased to announce the selection of alumna Dina Griffin (BSAS ’86) for the 2021 Illinois Medal of Architecture.